-Our contributions are summarized as follows: \begin{itemize} \item We propose LEAP, a new framework to transfer a powerful model's capabilities into an efficient one via learning, distilling, and adaptively applying verification strategies. \item We propose a novel proactive correction mechanism, which a learned critic evaluates and triggers the refinement of verification strategies before execution, enhancing the robustness of strategy execution. \item Experiments on three datasets validate the superiority of our framework over baselines based on the fixed strategy in hallucination detection scenarios. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose LEAP, a new dynamic strategy learning framework that transcends fixed verification strategies and enables small models to master diverse and adaptive strategies. \item We propose a novel proactive correction mechanism, which a tuned critic evaluates and triggers the refinement of verification strategies before execution, enhancing the robustness of strategy execution. \item Experiments on three datasets validate the superiority of LEAP over baselines based on the fixed strategy in hallucination detection. \end{itemize}